Ramnam Bank

 The Ramnam Bank is related to the tradition of Ramnam bhakti in Hinduism.
 In the tradition of Hinduism, Lord Rama is a major deity, considered as the seventh avatar of Lord Vishnu.
 Chanting or writing the name of Lord Rama is considered as auspicious karma by Hindu adherents.
 It is an important part of Vaishnava sect in Hinduism.
 Some devotees choose the path of reciting Ramnam orally whereas some devotees choose the path of writing Ramnam on papers.
-The Ramnam Bank keeps the record of number of Ramnams written by the devotees.
+The Ramnam Bank keeps a record of the number of Ramnams written by devotees.

 Etymology

 Ramnam is combined Indic word having two terms Rama and Naam.
 The term Rama is the name of an avatar of Lord Vishnu in Hinduism.
 Similarly, the term Naam means name.
 Thus the meaning of the combined term Ramnam is name of Lord Rama.
 A general meaning of the term bank is a place or location where something is deposited.
 Thus the literal meaning of the Ramnam Bank is a bank of Lord Rama's name.